martin-holy/MH.Utils/README.md

 ## Overview

-**MH.Utils** is a collection of utility classes and extensions designed to simplify common programming tasks in .NET applications.
+**MH.Utils** is a collection of cross-platform utility classes and extensions designed to simplify common programming tasks in .NET applications.
 The library focuses on providing reusable components that enhance code readability and reduce boilerplate.

 ## Features